yenk7/jhockey-tracking/README.md

 ## Overview

 For the hockey robots you are constructing for your final project, it is essential to know the robot's exact location at any given time to determine the correct orientation and movements for approaching and shooting towards the goal.
 To simplify your project, we have constructed the tracking system for you.

-This system tracks ArUco tags on top of each robot using a computer vision algorithm and sends each roboPt its coordinates using a ZigBee protocol.
+This system tracks ArUco tags on top of each robot using a computer vision algorithm and sends each robot its coordinates using a ZigBee protocol.

 ## Robot Tracking - ArUco Tags, Computer Vision

 Each robot is assigned a unique ArUco tag and a corresponding alphabetical ID (A, B, C, D, etc.).
-These tags are tracked using a Computer Vision (CV) algorithm developed by Naveed Riaziat, which captures the X and Y coordinates of the robot in centimeters.
+These tags are tracked using a Computer Vision (CV) algorithm which captures the X and Y coordinates of the robot in centimeters.
 The tracking system runs on a JeVois Smart Machine Vision Camera connected to a Raspberry Pi.

-> The unique IDs are specific to each ArUco tag and XBee module; therefore, you must keep them paired together.
+The unique IDs are specific to each ArUco tag and XBee module; therefore, you must keep them paired together.

 ![](src/Pairs.png)

 You can learn more about ArUco tags and tracking algorithms at https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html